rackerlabs/genestack-blog/docs/blog/posts/2024-12-20-create-resources-with-ansible.md

 # Creating a project, user and a flavor in flex cloud

-  This purpose of this step is create a project and a user in flex cloud; We will be creating resources with the credentials of this user in flex cloud.
+  The purpose of this step is create a project and a user in flex cloud; We will be creating resources with the credentials of this user in flex cloud.
 Users in member role can't create flavors.
 It should be noted that this is an admin only action and will require admin credentials:
   ```shell